CSE210-Team-09/cse210-tinyfoot-team09/admin/misc/meeting_notes_2024-10-20.md

 - Perform mini-retrospective and document team's thoughts and upload document to repository (NA/BO)
 - Review all documents and writeup (AN)
 - Link repository and demos to Bigfoot and Littlefoot writeups (AN)
-- Continue to complete Issues
+- Complete all Github Issues
 - Merge documentation branch into main

 ## Completed Tasks

 - Record Bigfoot demo and upload to repository
--
+- Record Tinyfoot demo and upload to repository

 ## Tasks to be completed